olateekay/Kubernetes-The-Deep-Dive/commands.md

 Another way to check what's going on, is to run `kubectl logs <POD_NAME>`
  This will provide us with the logs from the containers running in that Pod.

+Run the command:

+`kubectl describe node node01 | grep -i taints`

+ to check taint exists.

+ Create a taint on node01 with key of spray, value of mortein and effect of NoSchedule

+ Run the command: kubectl taint nodes node01 spray=mortein:NoSchedule